Impressions vs Sessions

 What is it?

-Ad Impressions (IMPR) is a count of the total number of times digital advertisements display on someone’s screen within the publisher's network.
+Ad Impressions (IMPR) is a count of the total number of times a digital advertisement displays on someone's screen within a publisher's network.
+It measures exposure across search, display, video, and social ad formats.

 Formula